-- Definition of "trading desk."
+- Definition of "trading account."
+On the key definition of "trading account," the agencies chose not to adopt the proposed addition of an accounting prong, which was the focus of widespread commenter concerns.
+Instead, the final rule retains a modified version of the short-term trading intent prong, and replaces a presumption that financial instruments held for fewer than 60 days are for the trading account with a presumption that financial instruments held for more than 60 days do not meet the short-term intent prong.
+Importantly, the final rule also provides that a banking entity subject to the market risk capital prong of the trading account definition is not also subject to the market risk capital prong.
+These changes should substantially clarify and simplify compliance efforts in this area for banking entities subject to (or that elect to apply) the market risk capital rule prong. - Definition of "trading desk."
 The final rule adopts a multi-factor definition of "trading desk" that better aligns with the definition of "trading desk" used for other operational, management, and compliance purposes.
 In addition, banking entities subject to the market risk capital rules must use the same definition of "trading desk" used for market risk capital rule purposes. - Exclusions from the definition of "proprietary trading."
-The final rule adopts four new regulatory exclusions from the definition of "proprietary trading" that address trades to correct bona fide errors, customer-driven matched derivative transactions, hedges of mortgage servicing assets, and financial instruments that do not qualify as trading assets or liabilities.
+The final rule adopts four new regulatory exclusions from the definition of "proprietary trading" that address trades to correct bona fide errors, customerdriven matched derivative transactions, hedges of mortgage servicing assets, and financial instruments that do not qualify as trading assets or liabilities.
 Additionally, the final rule expands the scope of the existing regulatory exclusion for liquidity management activities to include certain foreign exchange and cross-currency transactions. - Criteria for permitted underwriting and market making-related activities.
-The final rule creates a presumption that banking entities satisfy the RENTD requirement of the statutory exemption for underwriting and market making-related activities (that is, that such activities do not exceed the "reasonably expected near term demands" of customers) that is based on a banking entity's articulation and use of internal risk limits, subject to supervisory review, so as to provide a clearer way for banks and supervisors to determine if a trading desk's activities satisfy the RENTD requirement.
-The final rule also exempts banking entities that lack significant trading assets and liabilities from the specific compliance program requirements for underwriting and market making-related activities. - Criteria for permitted risk-mitigating hedging activities.
+The final rule creates a presumption that banking entities satisfy the reasonably expected near-term demands ("RENTD") requirement of the statutory exemption for underwriting and market making-related activities (that is, that such activities do not exceed the "reasonably expected near term demands" of customers) that is based on a banking entity's articulation and use of internal risk limits, subject to supervisory review, so as to provide a clearer way for banks and supervisors to determine if a trading desk's activities satisfy the RENTD requirement.
+The final rule also exempts banking entities that lack significant trading assets and liabilities from the specific compliance program requirements for underwriting and market making-related activities.

+- Criteria for permitted risk-mitigating hedging activities.
 The final rule makes several targeted changes intended to streamline the framework for permitted risk-mitigating hedging activities, including the elimination of specific requirements to conduct correlation analyses.
 It also tailors the requirements of the risk-mitigating hedging exemption for banking entities that lack significant trading assets and liabilities. - Permitted trading activities of a foreign banking entity.
 The final rule clarifies and simplifies the foreign trading exemption available to foreign banking entities by permitting some involvement by U.S. entities or personnel, and by eliminating existing requirements that (i) no financing for the transaction come from U.S. affiliates (the financing prong) and (ii) there be no U.S. counterparty to the transaction (the counterparty prong).